nadeemabdulhamid/omg-project/docs/omg-api.md

 ### Handlers

 - Use `OMGServer.installHandler("tags", (RequestTags...Handler)...)` to provide a back-end handler for this endpoint.
-There are three options for the handler interface:
+There are four options for the handler interface:

     - [`RequestTagsHandler`](../src/omg/interfaces/RequestTagsHandler.java) - a method that takes no parameters and produces a `String`.
 This one is expected to simply provide the list of all tags in the catalog, in the response format described above, preferably sorted by frequency (and then alphabetically).

         ```public String method()```

+    - [`RequestTagsWithLimitHandler`](../src/omg/interfaces/RequestTagsWithLimitHandler.java) - a method that takes a single integer, `limit`.
+If the `limit` is negative, it can be ignored completely, and the handler produces the same as `RequestTagsHandler`.
+Otherwise (if `limit` is non-negative), this handler is expected to provide a list of only the first `limit` number of tags.

+        ```public String method(Predicate f, String tagSearch)```

     - [`RequestTagsWithFilterHandler`](../src/omg/interfaces/RequestTagsWithFilterHandler.java) - a method that takes a `Predicate` on items, and a tag search string, and produces a `String`.
 This one is expected to provide a list of tags, that contain the tag search string, for all items in the catalog filtered by the given criteria.

         ```public String method(Predicate f, String tagSearch)```

-    - [`RequestTagsWithLimitHandler`](../src/omg/interfaces/RequestTagsWithLimitHandler.java) - a method that takes a `Predicate` on items, and a tag search string, and produces a `String`.
+    - [`RequestTagsWithFilterAndLimitHandler`](../src/omg/interfaces/RequestTagsWithFilterAndLimitHandler.java) - a method that takes a `Predicate` on items, a tag search string, and an integer `limit`, and produces a `String`.
 This one is expected to provide a list of tags, that contain the tag search string, for all items in the catalog filtered by the given criteria.
-Only the first `limit` number of tags should be produced, when sorted by frequency (and then alphabetically).
+Only the first `limit` number of tags should be produced (unless `limit` is negative, in which case it is ignored), when sorted by frequency (and then alphabetically).

         ```String method(Predicate f, String tagSearch, int limit)```